Samic8/samdawson.dev/src/articles/tailwind-theming.md

 }
 ```

-Those color vars that are referenced in the config file then need to be created in CSS.
-Yeah so we have to write some CSS, which you might want to avoid when doing the tailwind utility class approach but I think of defining variables as configuration.
+Those CSS variables that are referenced in the **tailwind.config.js** file then need to be created in CSS.
+With tailwind, your instinct might be to avoid CSS files altogether but I think of defining these variables more as configuration.

 ```css
 :root {